phuongdtrn/Phuong_Portfolio/README.md

 ![Screen Shot 2022-05-01 at 2 20 56 PM](https://user-images.githubusercontent.com/77939423/166161304-48063321-654a-4578-9eba-9633845f240a.png)

-Animated Bubble Chart: Tracking the average fertility rate and average life expectancy of countries from 1960 to 2019.
+Animated Bubble Chart: Tracking the average fertility rate and average life expectancy of countries categorized by continent from 1960 to 2019.
 The size of the bubble is based on the country's population.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/77939423/166168959-36fa2d83-920d-4228-b69b-dab68dade78e.gif)